Port Pirie: Culture

-Port Pirie is home to the National Trust Historic and Folk Museum and Memorial Park, and the Port Pirie Regional Art Gallery also serves the regional community.
+Port Pirie is home to the Port Pirie National Trust Museum and Memorial Park, and the Port Pirie Regional Art Gallery also serves the regional community.

 Every September and October the city hosts a country music festival.

 The Keith Michell Theatre, within the Northern Festival Centre, is named after the renowned actor Keith Michell, who grew up in Warnertown, 5 km from Port Pirie.

 A play by actress and playwright Elena Carapetis, The Gods of Strangers, set in Port Pirie, is based on the oral histories of Greek, Cypriot and Italian people who migrated to regional South Australia after World War II.
 It was staged by the State Theatre Company South Australia in 2018.
 It played at the Dunstan Playhouse in Adelaide as well as in Port Pirie.
 It was also filmed by local production company KOJO and intended to be shown by Country Arts SA in regional cinemas in 2020, but it was later shown online owing to the COVID-19 pandemic in South Australia.